dearstellar/twitter-bot/README.md

 # Prerequisites

 In order to make proper use of this application, you will need to have a valid Stellar account, a Twitter account, and also be following @DearStellar or have your direct message open to everyone on Twitter.
 You will also need to tweet @DearStellar in the format - "@DearStellar balance YOUR-ACCOUNTID" for your request to be processed completely.
 If you do not tweet in this format, an automated tweet will be sent from @DearStellar asking you to tweet in the correct format.
+Please note that this application is run on the Stellar test network.

 # Contact